Macaque Monkeys Explained

 Macaque Social Groups

-Macaques live in social groups that can be complex and structured.
-Rank often matters.
-Family connections matter.
-Grooming matters.
-Alliances matter.
-A macaque must understand who is dominant, who is related, who is friendly, who is risky, and who may support whom during conflict.
+Macaques live in social groups with relationships, rank, family lines, grooming partners, conflict, play, and communication.
+A macaque must understand who is dominant, who is friendly, who is risky, and who may support whom during conflict.

-This social complexity is one reason macaques are so interesting.
-A macaque is not just surviving in a habitat.
-It is surviving in a society.
+This social complexity makes macaques one of the strongest examples of monkey social intelligence.
+They are not just surviving in a habitat.
+They are surviving inside a society.

 Macaques and Food

-Food creates much of the drama in macaque life.
 Macaques may eat fruits, leaves, seeds, insects, roots, crops, human leftovers, and other available foods depending on species and location.
-Their flexible diet helps them adapt, but it also brings them into conflict with people when food is accessible.
+Their flexible diet helps them survive in many environments, but it also creates conflict when human food is easy to reach.

 Young Macaques and Play